How to Store Your Ground Coffee

 There’s a variety of ways to brew a coffee at home, with differing levels of effort for you to undertake.
 The most obvious choice is instant, but if you like coffee even the slightest bit you’ll know this method produces at best very mediocre coffee.

 The next most common method many will think of is using a drip coffee machine.
-These machines can produce a decent cup of coffee,
+These machines can produce a decent cup of coffee, along many others brewing methods.
+This icludes the french press, the V60, melitta filter, Aeropress, Moka Pot, Chemex and many others.

 Whole Beans or Pre-Ground Coffee